Retrial for man in California warehouse fire that killed 36

 The same jury acquitted his co-defendant Max Harris, 29, of manslaughter charges in September after an emotionally taxing three-month trial that drained family and friends of defendants and victims.

-Sobs and gasps erupted from stunned family and friends of the victims when the judge declared a mistrial.
+Sobs and gasps erupted from stunned family and friends of the victims when the judge declared a mistrial, and several victims’ relatives said at the time they felt cheated by the verdicts.

+Colleen Dolan, whose daughter Chelsea died in the fire, attended the first trial and said she will attend the retrial.

+“I miss her every day, I miss her every night.
+I think about the fire every day and every night and I do want the man who was responsible to be held accountable,” she said Friday.

 Judge Trina Thompson set a new trial date in March.
 She also denied a motion by defense attorneys to reduce bail for Almena from $750,000 to $50,000.
 He has been jailed for more than two years.

-“It seems that there is going to be no negotiation,” said Tony Serra, Almena’s attorney.
-“There is going to be a trial.”

-Almena’s wife, Micah Allison, said she was sad that the judge refused to lower his bail because Almena wants to be at home with his children.
+Almena’s wife, Micah Allison, said she was sad that the judge refused to lower his bail because Almena wants to be at home with his children and that people around the world are praying for him to get out.

-“I want people to know there are people all over the world praying for our family and they want to see him come home to his children,” she said.

-Allison added: “The remorse everyone feels is immeasurable.
-We will never be the same.”
+She said the remorse felt by the family is “immeasurable” and that they have all been changed.

+“There is nothing I can do that can take away what happened.
+Nothing,” she said.
+“There is absolutely no way that anyone has not grown or changed from this situation.

 The Dec.
 2, 2016, fire broke out during an electronic music party at the so-called Ghost Ship warehouse in Oakland, killing 36 mostly young partygoers.

-Prosecutors allege Almena was criminally negligent when he illegally converted the industrial building into a residence for artists and held unpermitted events inside.
+Prosecutors allege Almena, who was the master tenant on the lease, was criminally negligent when he illegally converted the industrial building into a residence for artists and held unpermitted events inside.

 The building was packed with furniture, extension cords and other flammable material but had only two exits and no smoke detectors, fire alarms or sprinklers, prosecutors say.